rkrug/ROriginStamp/tests/testthat/_snaps/205_verify_timestamp.md

     Message <simpleMessage>

-      x is already a hash - returning x unprocessed Warning <simpleWarning>
+      x is already a hash - returning x unprocessed Output
-      Verification of proof not implemented yet!
-      Verification of proof not implemented yet!
-    Output
       [1] currency_id transaction timestamp
       <0 rows> (or 0-length row.names)